Back to blog

 Estimate ROI by comparing the current manual regression effort, release frequency, defect cost, and maintenance effort.
 For a deeper model, use the NextPage guide to test automation ROI.
 The same thinking belongs in broader product budgeting: web app development cost and custom software development cost are driven by workflow complexity, integrations, roles, data, and risk, not just screen count.

 A practical starting budget is usually a focused automation slice: one stable CI setup, one critical browser flow, several API or contract checks, seeded data, reporting, and maintenance rules.
 Expand after the first slice proves that it changes release confidence.
+For most teams, the right metric is not test count; it is whether releases ship with fewer late surprises, fewer repeated manual checks, and clearer ownership when a critical path fails.

 How NextPage Can Help

 NextPage helps teams plan durable test automation around business-critical web app workflows.
 We map risk, identify the first automation candidates, design browser/API coverage, stabilize CI evidence, and keep manual QA where human judgment is still needed.
+For teams with recurring releases, NextPage can combine software testing services, QA automation, and product engineering so the suite supports real release decisions instead of becoming a separate maintenance burden.

 If you are planning a new product or rebuild, use the Custom Software Cost Estimator to scope features and risk before deciding QA depth.
 If you need a partner across product delivery, QA, automation, and release readiness, NextPage works as a custom software development partner and software, AI, and digital product team for web apps that need maintainable delivery rather than one-off test scripts.